Small Entryway Lighting Ideas: Low Ceiling, Foyer & Condo Picks

 Style and Aesthetics

 The style of your lighting can majorly influence the ambiance in your entryway.
 Whether you aim for a touch of glamour with a vintage-style chandelier or a sophisticated air with a modern pendant light, be sure to choose an aesthetic that fits with your personality and existing decor.
 For instance, lantern pendant lights and candles are great for traditional, rustic, or farmhouse aesthetics.
-Contemporary structures such as Sputnik chandeliers with a blend of gold accents & retro coil bulbs seamlessly integrate into modern and contemporary entryways.
+Contemporary structures such as Sputnik chandeliers with a blend of gold accents and retro coil bulbs seamlessly integrate into modern and contemporary entryways.
+For a deeper look at sputnik options, see our complete sputnik chandelier guide.

 Lighting Functionality